We both stand behind his office door in silence, waiting for him to let us in.

 “This is not enough.
 They don’t like your attitude.
 Five complaints.
 If someone else complains, you’re out.
 Five complaints”.

-I finally turn myself toward that fucking, disgusting, vomiting woman.
+I finally turn myself toward that disgusting woman.
 And for the first time in my life, I feel ashamed of being a woman myself.

 “You didn’t tell me that you had five complaints.
 When did the complaints raise to five?
 Bring these people here and we will sort this out”.